-Some volunteers are keenly aware of how the intersectionality of volunteer identity can impact the operations of the International Red Cross and Red Crescent Movement (RCRC).
-The RCRC principle of Impartiality states that assistance is given regardless of race, religious beliefs, class or political opinions.
+Some volunteers are keenly aware of how the intersectionality of volunteer identity can impact the operations of the International Red Cross and Red Crescent Movement.
+The Movement's principle of Impartiality states that assistance is given regardless of race, religious beliefs, class or political opinions.
 However, some volunteers expressed frustration with the division within volunteer groups based on gender or age.
-The RCRC, therefore, needs to have a diverse volunteer corps that can reflect the communities in which they serve, including, as one volunteer suggested,
+The Movement, therefore, needs to have a diverse corps that reflect volunteer can the communities in which they serve, including, as one volunteer suggested,

-"[w]e workers as volunteers, we need peasants as volunteers, we need intellectuals as volunteers, need volunteers from the ethnic groups, blacks, [ethnic group], with local languages which allow having a spectrum of the country, of the development as such" (Male Volunteer)
+"We need workers as volunteers, we need peasants as volunteers, we need intellectuals as volunteers, need volunteers from the ethnic groups, blacks, [ethnic group], with local languages which allow having a spectrum of the country, of the development as such" (Male Volunteer)

-The IFRC Gender and Diversity Strategic Framework addresses how to promote gender equality within the RCRC as an organisation, and not simply how to promote equality in communities in which it works.
+The IFRC Gender and Diversity Strategic Framework addresses how to promote gender equality within the Movement as an organisation, and not simply how to promote equality in communities in which it works.
 However, we cannot make any general statements on how male and female volunteers respectively view the equality of opportunity and their overall treatment as volunteers.
-Some volunteers cite the presence of women in high-ranking managerial positions as a sign of equality, as shown earlier in this paper.
+Some volunteers cite the presence of women in highranking managerial positions as a sign of equality, as shown earlier in this paper.
 However, this conclusion does not seem representative of all volunteers given that others (some even from the same National Society) expressed perceptions that male volunteers are prioritized for training and advancement opportunities: